deficollective/defiscan/src/content/protocols/spark.md

 # Summary

-Spark is a protocol within the Sky ecosystem and consists of three main products:`USDS` savings rate, SparkLend, and the Spark Liquidity Management Layer.
+Spark is a protocol within the Sky ecosystem and consists of three main products:`USDS` savings rate, _SparkLend_, and the Spark Liquidity Management Layer.

-SparkLend is a `USDS` and `DAI` centric lending protocol in which users can participate as lenders or borrowers.
-It combines liquidity from Sky and integrating with other DeFi protocols.
+_SparkLend_ is a `USDS` and `DAI` centric lending protocol in which users can participate as lenders or borrowers.
+It combines liquidity from Sky and integrates with other DeFi protocols.

-The Spark Liquidity Management Layer (ALM) automates the liquidity provision of USDS, sUSDS, and USDC directly from Sky across various blockchain networks and DeFi protocols.
+The Spark Liquidity Management Layer (ALM) automates the liquidity provision of `USDS`, `sUSDS`, and `USDC` directly from Sky across various blockchain networks and DeFi protocols.
 It also enables Spark to provide liquidity into risk-adjusted yield strategies on other chains and protocols, as with Aave and Morpho on mainnet.

 # Ratings

 ## Chain

-SparkLend is deployed on Ethereum mainnet and the liquidity layer involves other various chains.
+_SparkLend_ is deployed on Ethereum mainnet and the liquidity layer involves other various chains.
 This review focuses on the Ethereum mainnet deployment of all Spark products.

 > Chain score: Low

 ## Upgradeability

 The upgradeability of the Spark protocol is limited.
-No contract is upgradeable within the Spark Liquidity Management Layer (ALM).
-The SparkLend markets contracts are not upgradeable, but the treasury (collected fees) and rewards contracts may be upgraded through the Sky Governance.
+No contract is upgradeable within the _Spark Liquidity Management Layer (ALM)_.
+The _SparkLend_ markets contracts are not upgradeable, but the treasury (collected fees) and rewards contracts may be upgraded through the Sky Governance.
 Upgrading the rewards contracts may cancel the rewards and result in the loss of unclaimed yield.
 This is because the rewards are part of the yield advertised to users.
-The Sky Governance and the _SparkLend Freezer_ multisig can both freeze all funds deposited into SparkLend with no delay.
+The Sky Governance and the [SparkLend Freezer](TODO) multisig can both freeze all funds deposited into _SparkLend_ with no delay.

-As part of the Liquidity Management Layer (ALM) the two relayers have the right to mint/burn `USDS`, bridge funds, and deposit them into Aave, Ethena, or vault-compatible protocols such as Morpho, but with strict limits and only in pre-approved protocols.
+As part of the _Liquidity Management Layer (ALM)_ the two relayers have the right to mint/burn `USDS`, bridge funds, and deposit them into Aave, Ethena, or vault-compatible protocols such as Morpho, but with strict limits and only in pre-approved protocols.
 Those relayers act through a 1/2 multisig and are assumed to be corruptible with limited impact on the protocol.
-This is because of both the strict rate limiting they are subject to and the presence of a _freezer_ multisig which can freeze the relayers in case of suspicious activity.
-This _freezer_ multisig does not meet our security council requirements.
+This is because of both the strict rate limiting they are subject to and the presence of a [Freezer](TODO) multisig, which can freeze the relayers in case of suspicious activity.
+This [Freezer](TODO) multisig does not meet our security council requirements.

 > Upgradeability Score: Medium

 ## Autonomy

-Spark has a core dependency in the Sky Protocol, a stage 0 protocol.
+Spark has a critical dependency on the Sky Protocol, a [Stage 0 protocol](./sky.md).
 This dependency is clear from the fact that all key permissions in Spark contracts are held by the Sky Governance.

-Spark has another centralized dependency.
-In order to bridge funds to other chains, Spark uses Circle's Cross-Chain Transfer Protocol (CCTP) which relies on a set of centralized offchain signers to provide the bridging attestation.
+Spark further relies on Cricle's Cross-Chain Transfer Protocol (CCTP) to bridge funds to other chains.
+The CCTP which relies on a set of centralized offchain signers to provide the bridging attestation.

-Finally, Chronicle oracles are used in SparkLend with no fallbacks for all asset prices.
-A failure of those oracles could lead to wrongful liquidations or even trigger the oracle killswitch, which freezes all borrowing within SparkLend until manually reset by the governance.
-The Chronicol protocol uses a system of hosted by various third-parties such as Bitcoin Suisse, ETHGlobal, Gitcoin, and Etherscan.
-Validators push price updates on-chain.
-We found that a centralized Chornicle multisig may control which validators may take part in the concensus.
-However, any changes to the validator set is subject to a 7 days exit-window.
-We therefore assessed that Chronicle is a Stage 1 dependency and explain it in details in the [dependencies](#dependencies) section.
+Finally, Chronicle price feeds are used in _SparkLend_ with no fallbacks for all asset prices.
+A failure of those oracles could lead to wrongful liquidations or even trigger the oracle killswitch, which freezes all borrowing within _SparkLend_ until manually reset by the governance.
+The protocol contains validators who push new prices and challengers who can freeze and challenge new prices.
+The validator set of an oracle can be changed with a delay of 7 days.
+We analysed Chronicle's decentralization in a [dedicated report](./chronicle.md).

 More information on the centralization and functioning of those dependencies can be found in [dependencies](#dependencies).